Green children of Woolpit: Sources

 The village of Woolpit is in the county of Suffolk, East Anglia, about 7 mi east of the town of Bury St Edmunds.
-During the Middle Ages it belonged to the Abbey of Bury St Edmunds, and was part of one of the most densely populated areas in rural England.
+During the Middle Ages, it belonged to the Abbey of Bury St Edmunds and was part of one of the most densely populated areas in rural England.
 Two writers, Ralph of Coggeshall (died c.
 1226) and William of Newburgh (c.
 1136–1198), reported on the sudden and unexplained arrival in the village of two green children during one summer in the 12th century.
 Ralph was the abbot of Cistercian Coggeshall Abbey at Coggeshall, about 26 mi south of Woolpit.
 William was a canon at the Augustinian Newburgh Priory, far to the north in Yorkshire.
 William states that the account given in his Historian rerum Anglicarum (c.
 1189) is based on "reports from a number of trustworthy sources"; Ralph, writing his Chronicum Anglicanum in the 1220s, drew on the account of Sir Richard de Calne of Wykes, (Note: Richard de Calne died in or before 1188.
 In Thomas Keightley's translation he is named Richard de Caine.) who supposedly sheltered the children in his manor house, 6 mi north of Woolpit.

 While it was common for medieval chroniclers to copy others' passages verbatim—often with little or no attribution—the accounts given by the two authors differ in some details.
 Literary scholar Michał Madej does not believe that William or Ralph had seen the other's manuscripts when they told the story of the Green Children.
 He also argues that while Ralph was based approximately 40 km from Woolpit, William "recorded it virtually from the other side of England", making it even more unlikely that the former would have had any reason to copy from the latter.
 Furthermore, Ralph names his sources, whereas William states he heard the tale from "unnamed persons".
 John Clark has suggested that it is possible that Richard de Calne was the source for both writers, and that, while William was the more distant, he was likely to have had contacts with the Augustinian Thetford Abbey.
-While Ralph was closer geographically, however, he was writing decades after William.
+While Ralph was closer geographically, he was writing decades after William.
 Although William was writing relatively soon after the events depicted, Campbell has suggested that his writing is "hemmed around with doubts" as to what he is writing: although he states sum obrutus ut cogerer credere, this can translate as along the lines of "I am compelled to believe", but literally "I am crushed sufficiently that I am forced to believe it".